FCANZ Industry Awards

 Industry Contribution Award

 This award recognises an individual who supports and advances the New Zealand fencing industry.
-Recipients of this award are chosen by the Board to acknowledge the great work put in by those within the wider fencing industry to support and advance industry best practice.
+The Board chooses recipients of this award to acknowledge the great work put in by those within the wider fencing industry to support and advance industry best practice.

 Criteria